Feeling and being sick at the end of life

 Feeling and being sick in the last few months of life can be caused by:

 You may find you are sick more in the evenings or at night, and you may vomit large amounts.
 You may feel better for a while afterwards but then start to feel sick again.
-If the duodenum is blocked, you may also lose your appetite and lose weight.
-It can also cause pain, cramping and bloating in the tummy area.
+You may also lose your appetite, lose weight and have pain, cramping and bloating in your tummy.

 Diagram showing the cancer blocking the duodenum

-A diagram showing a blocked duodenum
+How is a blocked duodenum treated?

 If you can’t have a duodenal stent